santoshlite/Empyrial/README.md

 	* If your fork is out of date, you need to manually sync: [Synchronization method](https://help.github.com/articles/syncing-a-fork/)

-- If you want to make contributions to ```Empyrial```, please create [pull requests](https://github.com/ssantoshp/Empyrial/pulls).
+- Empyrial uses Github to host its source code, if you wish to contribute code please use the PR (Pull Request) process of github: [pull requests](https://github.com/ssantoshp/Empyrial/pulls).
 It'll waiting for review, checked/modified and be merged!

 ## Contributors and Acknowledgments